chantastic/sites/chan.dev/src/posts/an-off-camera-mic-for-non-nerds.md

 ## Go forth!

-This non-nerd mic setup serve you well.
+This non-nerd, off-camera mic will serve you well.
 And it'll grow with you, should you decide to up your video game with a DSLR/mirrorless camera.

 ---